reza-tanha/Library_django/README.md

 ## Introduction:
 Library Django is a straightforward project that shows available books and lets you reserve books.<br>
-If you have the required permissions you can add, delete and edit the books in the Django admin or by the API.
+If you have the required permissions you can add, delete the books in the Django admin or by the API.

 ## Features